actgardner/gogen-avro/README.md

 Note: If you want to parse multiple `.avsc` files into a single Go package (a single folder), make sure you put them all in one line. gogen-avro produces a file, `primitive.go`, that will be overwritten if you run it multiple times with different `.avsc` files and the same output folder.

+### Generated Methods

 For each record in the provided schemas, gogen-avro will produce a struct, and the following methods:

+#### `New<RecordType>()`
-- `New<RecordType>()` - a constructor to create a new record struct with the default values from the Avro schema
+A constructor to create a new record struct, with no values set.

+#### `<RecordType>.Serialize(io.Writer)
-- `<RecordType>.Serialize(io.Writer)` - a method to encode the contents of the struct into the given `io.Writer`
+Encode the contents of the struct into the given `io.Writer` with no Avro Object Container File (OCF) framing.
-- `Deserialize<RecordType>(io.Reader)` - a method to read a struct from the given `io.Reader`

-Passing the `--containers` flag also generates a method `New<RecordType>Writer(w io.Writer, codec Codec, batchSize int)` for each record type.
-This is a convenience method to generate a new container writer.

-The containers flag is disabled by default, because the generated files have to import the containers package.
+#### `Deserialize<RecordType>(io.Reader)
+Read the Avro object from the given `io.Reader` and deserialize it into the generated struct.
+This assumes the schema used to write the data is identical to the schema used to generate the struct.
+This method assumes there's no OCF framing.

+#### `New<RecordTypeWriter>(writer io.Writer, codec container.Codec, recordsPerBlock int64)
+Creates a new `container.Writer` which writes generated structs to `writer` with Avro OCF format.
+This is the method you want if you're writing Avro to files. `codec` supports Identity, Deflate and Snappy encodings per the Avro spec.

-### Container File Support
+### Working with Object Container Files (OCF)

-gogen-avro generates a struct definition for each record type defined in the supplied schemas.
-The `WriteRecord` method in `container.Writer` accepts an `AvroRecord`, an interface implemented by every generated record struct.

-To create a new `container.Writer`, you can specify the schema manually in `container.NewWriter`, or you can use the `--containers` flag to generate methods for each record type.

-An example of how to write a container file can be found in `example/container/example.go`.
+An example of how to write a container file can be found in `example/container/example.go .

-**Experimental:** gogen-avro now supports unpacking Object Container Files.
-There's a `container.Reader` which will unpack the OCF framing and feed the records into a generated struct deserializer.
-This should only be used when you're 100% sure the reader and writer schemas are identical - you may see panics, corrupt or incomplete data when reading with a different schema than the writer.

 [Godocs for the container package](https://godoc.org/github.com/actgardner/gogen-avro/container)